Half Marathon Training: What Is Zone 5 / VO2 Max?

 Effort Level: Very hard, 9–10 out of 10

-Pace: Much faster than half marathon pace, close to mile or 3K pace
+Pace: Much faster than half marathon pace, closer to mile or 3K race pace

 Heart Rate Zones (Max HR Based)